Agricultural Sciences & Natural Resources Animal Science

 The previous grade (or grades) will not be used in the computation of the cumulative grade point average, but it will remain a part of the academic record and will appear on any transcript.

-A student can remove from his/her cumulative average a course grade of C-, D+, D, D-, or F if the student repeats the same course at the University of Nebraska and receives a grade other than P (pass), I (incomplete), N (no pass), W (withdrew), or NR (no report).
+A student can remove from their cumulative average a course grade of C-, D+, D, D-, or F if the student repeats the same course at the University of Nebraska and receives a grade other than P (pass), I (incomplete), N (no pass), W (withdrew), or NR (no report).
 If a course is no longer being offered, it is not eligible for the revised grade point average computation process.

 For complete procedures and regulations, see the Office of the University Registrar website at http://www.unl.edu/regrec/course-repeats.